SongyuanGuan/infiniswapGUI/README.md

 5. General information is shown in general_info dashboard, and detailed data of block device and daemon can be seen on block_device and daemon dashboards respectively.
 Note that you can select dev_ip on the top left corner, and change time range on the top right corner.

 * start infiniswap on all the devices <br>
+(Note that the following are all executed under setup directory.)
 1. install expect and tmux on the host machine:
 ```
 sudo apt-get install expect